 “Keep your nurse friends – although I’m on different journey to mine, we meet once or twice a month to catch-up and talk when things are difficult.”

 Becky: “Support from family, mentors and also my patients helped me transform into being a nurse.
 You can bring joy to a patient’s life, even for just a few minutes.

 “My top tip – nursing is like learning to drive.
 You don’t really know how to do it until you actually get out there and do it.
 Good luck!”

 Danielle: “I remember sitting in the classroom and feeling I will never know enough and how can I pretend to be a nurse with my blue uniform on?
 Once you accept you will never know everything about nursing, it becomes easier to have the confidence to ask questions.
 You are bound to not know something – it will always be a learning experience.

 “Soon enough, it will be a student coming to you and asking questions.
 Lack of knowledge gives you the chance to strive for more.”

 Stacey: “Remember to make use of the library – your academic library staff are amazing!
 They can look over your dissertation and help with grammar.
 The environment is important – find a nice, quiet space.
 I used to go at the weekend and evenings because you can get your head down and do your work.”

-“I feel reassured that we can all get through it with focus being on our end goal – a qualified nurse!
+“I feel reassured that we can all get through it with the focus being on our end goal – being a qualified nurse!

 “These videos have made me really excited for the future.